Aminolevulinic acid dehydratase deficiency porphyria

-Aminolevulinic acid dehydratase deficiency porphyria (also known as "Doss porphyria", "plumboporphyria", or "ADP") is an extremely rare autosomal recessive metabolic disorder that results from inappropriately low levels of the enzyme delta-aminolevulinic acid dehydratase (ALAD), which is required for normal heme synthesis.
+Aminolevulinic acid dehydratase deficiency porphyria (also known as Doss porphyria, plumboporphyria, or ADP) is an extremely rare autosomal recessive metabolic disorder that results from inappropriately low levels of the enzyme delta-aminolevulinic acid dehydratase (ALAD), which is required for normal heme synthesis.
 This deficiency results in the accumulation of a toxic metabolic precursor in the heme synthesis pathway called aminolevulinic acid (ALA).
 Lead poisoning can also disrupt ALAD and result in elevated ALA causing the same symptoms.
 Heme is a component of hemoglobin which carries oxygen in red blood cells.

 ALA dehydratase deficiency is a rare cause of hepatic porphyria, meaning that excess porphyrins originate from the liver rather than the bone marrow as in erythropoietic porphyrias.

 Signs and symptoms

 The clinical presentation of ADP includes a wide range of neurologic and gastrointestinal symptoms.
-The severity of symptoms is dependent on how functional the ALAD enzyme is in each person.
-The higher the enzyme activity, the fewer symptoms a person will exhibit and the later they will present.
-The less functional a persons ALAD enzyme is, the earlier they will present and the more severe their symptoms will be.

 The disease can present during early childhood (as well as in adulthood) with acute neurologic symptoms that resemble those encountered in acute intermittent porphyria.
 Patients can also have gastrointestinal symptoms during acute attacks, including abdominal cramping, vomiting, and constipation.
 Gastrointestinal symptoms can result in failure to thrive and poor weight gain in children.
 Other symptoms that can occur during an acute attack include a rapid heart beat, high blood pressure, and respiratory difficulties.

 Acute attacks can last for weeks and are also called "neurovisceral" attacks due to the neurological complications associated.
 Patients have reported numbness and tingling in the extremities, seizures, burning pain, poor coordination, inability to move muscles voluntarily, and psychological disturbances.
 Psychosis, though rare, has occurred in severe instances.

 Many triggers have been identified for acute ADP attacks including fasting, a low carb diet, dehydration, alcohol intake, the use of estrogen or progesterone, certain drugs, and other mental and physical stressors.

 Genetics

 ALA dehydratase deficiency is inherited in an autosomal recessive manner.
-This means a defective gene responsible for the disorder is located on an autosome, and two copies of the defective gene (one inherited from each parent) are required in order to be born with the disorder.
-The parents of an individual with an autosomal recessive disorder both carry one copy of the defective gene, but usually do not experience any signs or symptoms of the disorder.

 In conditions where both parents are carriers: